TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 SnappyData also monitors the JVM memory pools and avoids running into Out-of-memory conditions in most cases.
 You can configure the threshold for when data evicts to disk and the critical threshold for heap utilization.
 When the usage exceeds this critical threshold memory allocations within SnappyData fail, and an LowMemoryException error is thrown.
 This, however, safeguards the server from crashing due to OutOfMemoryException.

 !!!
 Note:
  **SnappyUnifiedMemoryManager** is used only in the embedded mode.
-Spark’s default memory manager is used for local mode and split cluster(smart connector) mode.
+Spark’s default memory manager is used for local mode and smart connector mode.

 ## Estimating memory size for column and row tables
 Column tables uses compression by default and the amount of compression is quite dependent on the data itself.
 While, we commonly see compression of 50%, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.